|HMRC Reference:Notice 75 (June 2014)||View Change History|

 (c) not travel a distance on public roads in passing between two such areas that exceeds 1.5 kilometres, and

-(d) have a nil licence (as defined in Section 62 of the Vehicle Excise and Registration Act 1994) in force in respect
+(d) have a nil licence (as defined in Section 62 of the Vehicle Excise and Registration Act 1994) in force.

 The mowing machine must be a complete vehicle, whether pedestrian-operated or ‘ride-on’.
 The machinery must be built into the vehicle for it to qualify under this category.